 You’re so much more than a high school teacher.
 You challenge students in an under-resourced neighborhood to beat the statistics that tell them they won’t succeed in college.

 See how powerful it is to share the value you add to your clients, students, or organization?

 There’s plenty of space in the Experience section to talk about your specific roles.
 In the summary, find a way to give a 360 view of who you are in your career.
 What drives you?
 What sets you apart?
 Are their values that have guided you?
 Accomplishments you’re most proud of?
 Bring those qualities to the top to light up here at the top of your profile so they aren’t buried in a section at the bottom.

-If this is all too much, here’s a template to help you write a great summary.
+If this is all too much, there's a template on the resources page for Writing a Compelling Bio.

 #5: Beef up your content with links, files, and articles